noppingen/ESP8266-OctoPrint-Monitor/README.md

 # ESP8266-OctoPrint-Monitor

-A basic OctoPrint-Monitor with ESP8266 and SSD1306 OLED
+A basic OctoPrint-Monitor with ESP8266 (I use an NodeMCU v2) and SSD1306 OLED

 ## Summary